DataDog/datadog-api-client-go/datadog_v1/docs/ServiceLevelObjective.md

 ### SetDescription

-`func (o *ServiceLevelObjective) SetDescription(v string)`
+`func (o *ServiceLevelObjective) SetDescription(v NullableString)`

-SetDescription gets a reference to the given string and assigns it to the Description field.
+SetDescription gets a reference to the given NullableString and assigns it to the Description field.

 ### SetDescriptionExplicitNull